-The Future Land Use Map classifies all parcels within the Dublin planning area with a recommended land use, each indicated by a different color.
-The map is supported by a detailed description of Land Use Classifications that explain the general character of each land use type, including typical ranges for residential and non-residential development intensity.
+The Future Land Use Map classifies all parcels within the Dublin planning area with a recommended land use, each shown with a different color.
+The map is supported by a detailed description of Land Use Classifications, which explain the general character of each land use type, including typical ranges for residential and non-residential densities.

 Land Use Classifications